roboception/rc_generic_robot_interface_robot/README.md

 - Job status retrieved from data_2 field
 - See `FANUC/README_FANUC.md` for detailed usage instructions

+**Python Reference Implementation**
+- Reference implementation demonstrating all GRI protocol aspects
+- Useful for understanding protocol structure and testing before robot deployment
+- See `Python/README_Python.md` for detailed usage instructions

 ### Implementation Guidelines

-When implementing robot-side communication:

-1. **TCP Socket Communication**
-   - Connect to port 7100 (default GRI port)
-   - Use binary protocol with fixed message sizes
-   - Implement proper timeout and error handling

-2. **Message Construction**
-   - Build 8-byte header with correct magic number and version
-   - Pack pose data using the robot's assigned format
-   - Scale all pose components by 1,000,000 before transmission
-   - Use little-endian byte order for all multi-byte values

-3. **Response Processing**
-   - Validate message length and header consistency
-   - Check error codes using signed semantics
-   - Convert scaled pose data back to floating-point values
-   - Handle both errors and warnings appropriately

-4. **Best Practices**
-   - Implement connection retry logic
-   - Use appropriate timeouts for operations
-   - Validate pose format matches expectations
-   - Test with various job types and scenarios
+When implementing robot-side communication, connect to port 7100, use Protocol V1 with the fixed-length binary protocol, and implement proper timeout and error handling.
+Build the 8-byte header with magic number "GRI\0", protocol version 1, message length, pose format, and action.
+Pack pose data using the robot's assigned format, scale all pose components by 1,000,000 before transmission (positions in millimeters), and use little-endian byte order for all multi-byte values.

-For new robot platform integrations, study the existing ABB and FANUC implementations as reference examples, and always validate your implementation against the official protocol documentation.
+For new robot platform integrations, study the existing ABB, FANUC, and Python implementations as reference examples, and always validate your implementation against the [official protocol documentation](https://doc.rc-cube.com/latest/en/gri.html).